laurennn5/project-portfolio/README.md

 # Data Analytics and Programming Portfolio

 Welcome to my project portfolio.
-I am a Statistics student in the Data Science track at the University of Washington, with experience in R, Java, Python, including statistical modeling, data visualization, and object-oriented programming.
+I am a Statistics student in the Data Science track at the University of Washington with experience in R, Python, and Java, including statistical modeling, data visualization, and object-oriented programming.
+I am passionate about using data to uncover meaningful insights and building practical applications that combine analytics, AI tools, and interactive technologies to solve real-world problems!

 ## Projects